 Please select from the links below to view our Safeguarding guidelines and policies:

-Deputy Designated Person - Mrs S Hale, Deputy Head
+Deputy Designated Person - Mrs R Seivwright, Deputy Head

-Additional Designated Person - Mrs A Loxley, School Business Manager
+Additional Designated Persons - Mrs A Loxley, School Business Manager.
+Miss T Craib, Pastoral Support Officer

 Safeguarding Governor - Mrs A Foy